chrismailer/loadshedding-calendar/README.md

 # Calendar Feed

-Basically using github for free file hosting.
+Essentially using github for free file hosting.

-The .ics files are updated every 5 mintes.